Vanity Fair Magazine Articles

 The Civil War in 1861 (The Southern Rebellion, 1867)

-A printable chronology of the important events that occurred during the first year of the American Civil War: 1861.
+Attached is a printable chronology of the important events that occurred during the first year of the American Civil War: 1861.

 In April of 1861 the first gallons of blood begin to pour and as December slowly rolled around, news spreads of a battle fought by one Native American tribe loyal to the Union against another tribe siding with the Rebels.
 For the next two years the great momentum of the war would be on the side of the Confederacy.